 Creating a grown-up bedroom doesn’t have to mean spending a lot of money, following the latest trends or buying an entire set of matching furniture.
 The number one guideline to decorating is to follow your heart, and that’s especially true in the bedroom, your refuge from the demands of the day.
-But still, there are certain characteristics that turn a bedroom into a truly master bedroom.
+But still, there are certain characteristics that turn sleeping space into a true primary bedroom.
 Here are seven items every grown-up bedroom needs.

-Every bed needs a bedside table, or even better if you have the space, two.
-That doesn’t mean those tables have to match, or even technically have to be tables.
+Every bed needs a bedside table, or even better if you have space, two of them.
+That doesn’t mean those tables have to match; they don't even technically need to be a table.
 There are many items that repurpose beautifully as nightstands.
-But a grown-up bedroom has some sort of furnishing next to the bed that not only visually anchors the mattress in the room, it provides a surface to hold a lamp, reading materials, glasses, a cup of tea or a box of Kleenex.
+But a grown-up bedroom has some sort of furnishing next to the bed that not only visually anchors the mattress in the room, but also provides a surface to hold a lamp, reading materials, glasses, a cup of tea, or a box of Kleenex.
 If the room layout is suitable and the bed is large enough, place a table or similar piece on each side of the bed.

 If the only source of light in your bedroom is a small ceiling fixture, your room isn’t a truly grown-up space.
-Just as every bedroom needs a bedside table, every bedside table needs a bedside lamp, or a sconce affixed to the wall over that bedside table.
-Ideally, a small bedroom should have at LEAST two sources of light, and a larger bedroom should have a minimum of three light sources – but one of those light sources needs to be right next to the bed.
+Just as every bedroom needs a bedside table, every bedside table needs a bedside lamp, or lighting sconce affixed to the wall over that bedside table.
+Ideally, a small bedroom should have at LEAST two sources of light, and a larger bedroom should have a minimum of three light sources, with one of those light sources located right next to the bed.

 Artwork on the Walls

-After sleep, your bedroom’s next-most important function is dressing room, and every dressing room needs a full-length mirror that allows you to see your outfit from head to toe.
-Whether it’s on the back of your bedroom door, inside your closet or mounted to your closet door, add a mirror to your master bedroom.
+After sleep, your bedroom’s next-most important function is as a dressing room, and every dressing room needs a full-length mirror that allows you to see your outfit from head to toe.
+Whether it’s on the back of your bedroom door, inside your closet or mounted to your closet door, add a full-length mirror to your primary bedroom.